proftodd/rmatrix/README.md

 When an RMatrix is destroyed, both the elements and the matrix are destroyed.

 Querying RMatrix elements creates copies of the elements.
 You are responsible for disposing of the copies.

+## Comparing RMatrices

+The RMatrix_cmp function returns an integer value.
+Unlike Rashunal's r_cmp or the usual interpretation of C's comparison functions, one should only infer that values different from 0 indicate non-equivalence.
+Since I'm not aware of a concept of matrices being greater or less than each other, there is no significance to the return value of RMatrix_cmp being less than or greater than 0 or to its magnitude.